zedshaw/learn-c-the-hard-way-lectures/ex52/lecture.md

 Learn C The Hard Way
 =======

-Exercise 45
+Exercise 52
 ----

-A Simple TCP/IP Client
+Hacking and Improving Your Server